mdn/curriculum/curriculum/3-extensions/3-web-apis.md

 Learning outcomes:

-- Using timers and requestAnimationFrame to set up animation loops
+- Using timers and `requestAnimationFrame()` to set up animation loops:

-  - Basic syntax and usage
+  - Basic syntax and usage.

-  - Understand why requestAnimationFrame is an improvement over what came before it
+  - Understand why `requestAnimationFrame()` is an improvement over what came before it.

-  - Common use cases for animation loops, for example decorative animations, games
+  - Common use cases for animation loops, for example, decorative animations and games.

-- Web Animation API
+- Web Animations API:

-  - Basic syntax and usage
+  - Basic syntax and usage.

-  - Understand how the Web Animations API relates to CSS animation properties.

-    - When should you use each one
+  - Understand how the Web Animations API relates to CSS animation properties, and when should you use each one.

-  - Common use cases
+  - Common use cases.

-- Canvas
+- Canvas:

-  - Understand conceptually what the `<canvas>` element and associated APIs enable
+  - Understand conceptually what the `<canvas>` element and associated APIs enable.

-  - Basic syntax and usage of the 2D Canvas API
+  - Basic syntax and usage of the 2D Canvas API.

-  - Looping a canvas to create a simple animation or game
+  - Looping `<canvas>` updates to create a simple animation or game.

 Resources: